Medical-AI-Lab/Nervus/README.md

 Note:
 - `uniqID` must be unique.
-- `imgpath` should have a path to images for the model.
+- `imgpath` should have a path to images for the model if you use image as as inputs.
 - `label_XXX` should have a classification target.
 Any name is available.
 If you use more than two `label_XXX`, it will be automatically recognize multi-label classification and automatically prepare a proper number of classifiers (FCs).
 - `split` should have `train`, `val`, and `test`.
 - When you use inputs other than image, `input_XXX` is needed.